$500 Recruitment Incentive for employee who recruited new hire

 Type: Full Time

 Northern Maine General is seeking a highly motivated, team-based individual to serve as an Outpatient Clinical Social Worker in Aroostook County.
-OCSWs provide comprehensive assessments and therapy for children, adults, and families.
-The desired candidate must be certified as a LMSW-CC or LCSW and be willing to travel on occasion.
-There is flexibility to work from office, or work remotely with occasional in-person office meetings.
+LCSWs provide comprehensive assessments and therapy for children, adults, and families.
+The desired candidate must have a Maine State Board of Social Work License as a LCSW and be willing to travel on occasion.
+There is flexibility to work from office, or work remotely with occasional in-person office meetings

 Northern Maine General is seeking a full time Director of Nursing (DON) for its long term care facility, Mercy Home.
 The DON is responsible for planning, organizing, developing, and directing the overall operation of the Mercy Home's direct care department in accordance with federal, state, and local standards.
 Under the direction of the Administrator and Medical Director, the DON is to ensure that the highest degree of quality care is maintained at all times on the nursing, skilled, and residential care units.